Communication as Voting: Characterization of Equilibria

-We show that the senders always reject the proposal when receiving signal $\ell$ in every informative equilibrium.

-\begin{lemma} The senders choose $x_{\ell}=0$ in every informative equilibrium. \end{lemma} For a sketch of the proof, assume for contradiction that $x_{\ell}>0$.
-By \eqref{eqn:6}, each sender chooses $x_h=1$ and $x_{\ell}\in(0,1)$.
-Hence, conditional on being pivotal, each sender is indifferent and randomizes when receiving signal $\ell$.
-As a result, when there are $\hat{T}-1$ approvals from $N-1$ senders (the pivotal event), the receiver strictly prefers the proposal if the remaining pivotal sender rejects it, because the pivotal sender must receive signal $\ell$ and be indifferent, and the receiver prefers the proposal more than the pivotal sender does.
-Therefore, the receiver strictly prefers the proposal if she observes $\hat{T}-1$ approvals out of $N$ senders, contradicting the optimality of $\hat T$.
+\begin{lemma} In every informative equilibrium, $x_{b}=0$. \end{lemma} We sketch the proof.
+Suppose, for contradiction, that $x_{b}>0$.
+By \eqref{eqn:5}, each sender chooses $x_g=1$ and $x_{b}\in(0,1)$.
+Hence, a sender who rejects must have received signal $b$.
+Furthermore, conditional on being pivotal, each sender is indifferent upon receiving signal $b$.
+Thus, when there are $\HT-1$ approvals from $N-1$ senders (the pivotal event), the receiver weakly prefers the proposal if the remaining pivotal sender rejects it, because that sender must have received signal $b$ and be indifferent, and the receiver is more willing to implement the proposal than the senders.
+Therefore, the receiver weakly prefers the proposal when the approval tally is $T=\HT-1$, contradicting the minimality of $\HT$ in \eqref{eqn:6}.

-We now represent every equilibrium by a pair $(x,\hat{T})$ such that the senders choose $x_h=x$ and $x_{\ell}=0$.
-The value of $x$ captures the informativeness of a sender’s message.
-Every informative equilibrium corresponds to some $x\in(0,1]$.
-Conversely, each $x\in(0,1]$ corresponds to at most one informative equilibrium.
-For two informative equilibria $(x,\hat{T})$ and $(x',\hat{T}')$, if $x<x'$, then $\hat{T}<\hat{T}'$.
-Finally, we let $x=0$ to represent the babbling equilibrium.
+We let $x=0$ represent all the babbling equilibria, while every informative equilibrium has some $x\in(0,1]$.
+Thus, the value of $x$ measures the informativeness of a sender's message.
+For two informative equilibria $(x,\HT)$ and $(x',\HT')$, we have $x<x'$ if and only if $\HT<\HT'$.
+That is, if each sender is more likely to approve the proposal, the receiver responds by raising the cutoff, and vice versa.

+\underline{Information aggregation and transmission}: This paper studies the efficiency of information transmission.
+Specifically, we examine the extent to which information is aggregated and ask whether the receiver can fully learn the unknown state as $N\to\infty$, i.e., when the information dispersed across the senders suffices to identify the state. \begin{definition} A sequence of equilibria $\{\Gamma_N\}_{N>1}$ \textbf{aggregates information} if

+\end{definition} We require only that the receiver choose the correct policy in the agreement states $L$ and $H$.
+Note that information aggregation is equivalent to asymptotic full learning by the receiver: any sequence of equilibria that separates $L$ from $H$ through the approval tally also separates the intermediate state $M$ from both $L$ and $H$ as $N\to\infty$.

+As a benchmark, suppose the policy is determined by a prespecified qualified-majority rule rather than by the receiver, so that the proposal is adopted if and only if the proportion of senders approving it exceeds a fixed threshold.
+There always exists a sequence of equilibria of the sender game that aggregates information, as shown by \citet{feddersen1997voting,duggan2001bayesian}.
+We study information aggregation when the receiver cannot commit in advance to any decision rule.
+Instead, after observing the aggregate outcome, she updates her beliefs and chooses the optimal policy.

+If no sequence of equilibria aggregates information, we seek to identify conditions under which partial information transmission is possible, i.e., conditions under which an informative equilibrium exists. \begin{definition} \textbf{Information transmission persists} if there exists $N_1$ such that, for every $N>N_1$, an informative equilibrium exists, and \textbf{information transmission fails} if there exists $N_2$ such that, for every $N>N_2$, no informative equilibrium exists. \end{definition}